FBI takes DNA samples from family home of Boston suspect's widow

 Russell would be permitted to claim the body from the medical examiner, the spokesman said.

-Dzhokhar, 19, was captured on April 19 and has been recovering from bullet wounds at a prison medical Centre outside Boston.
+Dzhokhar, 19, was captured on April 19 and has been recovering from bullet wounds at a prison medical center outside Boston.

 The brothers' parents, now living in Russia, said on Sunday that they have abandoned initial plans to come to the United States to claim their older son's body and visit their younger son.